Azure AI Service

 }

-To create a vector store, you can use the following code by injecting the SearchIndexClient bean created in the above sample along with an EmbeddingClient provided by the Spring AI library that implements the desired Embeddings interface.
+To create a vector store, you can use the following code by injecting the SearchIndexClient bean created in the above sample along with an EmbeddingModel provided by the Spring AI library that implements the desired Embeddings interface.

 @Bean

-public VectorStore vectorStore(SearchIndexClient searchIndexClient, EmbeddingClient embeddingClient) {
+public VectorStore vectorStore(SearchIndexClient searchIndexClient, EmbeddingModel embeddingModel) {

-return new AzureVectorStore(searchIndexClient, embeddingClient,
+return new AzureVectorStore(searchIndexClient, embeddingModel,

 // Define the metadata fields to be used